 4. Assess your finances

 Reviewing your money situation isn’t necessarily relaxing, but getting a handle on your financial situation will give you a sense of accomplishment and help you identify areas for improvement that you can get started on now.
 It also can help you survive the summer paycheck gap if you aren’t on a 12-month pay cycle and avoid undesirable short-term loans.

 Get your monthly budget under control with our printable tracker sheets, free for NEA members.
 With a little legwork, you can probably reduce some monthly expenses.
 Your NEA membership even gives you access to discounted wireless services from AT&T.

 If you have a lot of debt, consider consolidating it into one credit card or personal loan with a lower interest rate to save money every month.
 Plus, making one easy payment can reduce the likelihood of being hit with late fees.
-Check out your consolidation options through the NEA Personal Loan (More Than $5,000), the NEA RateSmart Card and the NEA Cash Rewards Card.
+Check out your consolidation options through the NEA Personal Loan, the NEA RateSmart Card and the NEA Cash Rewards Card.

 Next, review your insurance policies to make sure you are adequately covered and not overpaying for unnecessary coverage.
 If you need to change or update any coverage, check out the NEA Auto & Home Insurance Program and our wide range of life insurance options.

 If your children are heading to college or grad school in the fall, you may be trying to figure out how to cover the costs and realize you need help to foot the bill.
 If so, we offer several student loan options that can help parents and students afford the education they deserve.